equill/syscat_scripts/README.md

 `discovery/discover_into_syscat.py` explores a device via [netdescribe](https://github.com/equill/netdescribe/), and ensures there's an entry in Syscat corresponding to what it just found.

+If an entry exists for that device, its details will be updated to match what was discovered.

 ## Usage

 ```